digitalpulp/ballast/README.md

 Windows users.
 - **Native Linux**: Follow one of the [installation methods](https://ddev.readthedocs.io/en/stable/#installationupgrade-script-linux-and-macos-armarm64-and-amd64-architectures) for DDev.

+## Upgrading to 3.x

+You will see an http-proxy container running in Docker Desktop.
+This container will create a conflict with ddev.
+If you are only testing 3.x then simply stop this container.
+If you are changing to 3.x completely, you can delete this container.
+If you have to run 2.x after deleting, the 2.x version of `ahoy harbor` will restore it.

 ## Managing Theme Tasks
 There are ahoy commands for running theme tasks in the front-end container, so you can choose to not install node on your host.
 When you first setup a site with an established theme, you will probably need to run